PowBambi/The-story-of-ADAM/README.md

 1/29/16 going to dads tonight.
 Hopefully I don't forget to push.
 Last night Adam actually did all of his assigments so I gave his account back, so good for him.
 Bye now.

 Time to push 1 month later.
 2/29/16.
 It's leap day.
 Adam and I played airsoft, we did a lot, not that much still though.
 I don't really want to keep updating this.
 This will probably be one of the, if not then the last time.
 It's been fun.
 Not really.
 I think I will have alot more fun shitposting.

+7/1/18 well boys im gonna be a senior this semester.
+Adam and I have fallen off.
+He was one of my greatest friends and I wont forget him. he wants to kick my ass for some reason. in other news, I did have a lot of fun shitposting.
+Time flies so fast